1 Single-stage or multiple-stage surgery? top

 Pitfall - reduction screw compromises insertion of screws for articular fixation

 The initial plate reduction screw positioning should not compromise the insertion of compression screws for articular fixation.

 The plate is attached to the distal segment with lag screws or fully threaded cortex or locking head screws.
 Lag screws are needed only to give additional support to the articular split.
 Otherwise, the screws serve primarily to anchor the plate and lagging is not necessary.
 Angular stable fixation provides better stability in osteoporotic bone.
 In the illustration, cortex screws have been used.

 Reduction of the joint should always be confirmed with image intensification or x-rays.
-See also "assessment of reduction" under "authors' added material".
+See also the content on assessment of reduction.